carryall/go-google-scraper-challenge/.github/ISSUE_TEMPLATE/bug_template.md

 ## Issue

 Describe the issue you are facing.
-Show us the implementation: screenshots, gifs, etc.
+Show us the implementation: screenshots, gif, etc.

 ## Expected

-Describe what should be the correct behavior.
+Describe what should be the correct behaviour.

 ## Steps to reproduce